 The Montezuma Castle National Monument is a must-see for anyone visiting Arizona.
 This ancient pueblo is incredibly fascinating and well worth exploring.

 14. Jerome Ghost Town

 Jerome, Arizona, is a small town in the Black Hills of the Verde Valley.
 The town was founded as a copper mining camp in the late 19th century.
 The town reached its peak population of 10,000 in the 1920s.
-However, the copper deposits were eventually exhausted and the town’s population began to decline.
-Jerome is now a popular tourist destination and is listed on the National Register of Historic Places.
+However, the copper deposits were eventually exhausted, and the town’s population declined.
+Jerome is now a popular tourist destination on the National Register of Historic Places.

 As Jerome’s population declined, many of its residents left the town.
 However, some of them stayed behind and continued to live in Jerome.
 These residents soon began to notice that something strange was happening in their town.

 There were many reports of strange noises and sightings of ghostly apparitions.
 Some people reported seeing the ghosts of former miners and residents who had died in Jerome.